aimms/documentation/dataexchange/api.rst

     :param dexconFile: the relative path to the DexConnect file defining the database configuration
     :param mappingName: the name of the mapping to be used for writing
     :param version: The version name of the data set to be written.
-If left empty or empty string, DataExchange will create a name.
+If left empty or empty string, DataExchange will create a name like "v\_123", where 123 is the primary key number.

 .. js:function::  dex::CreateOrModifyDataSource(dexconFile,mappingName)